When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Choose a Quality Pump

-2. Electric First, But Keep a Manual As a Backup
+2. Electric First, Manual Backup

 Manual pumps are easy to use if you’re pumping at the start of a feeding to help your nipples evert, to soften your areola, or to get the milk flowing.